kubevirt/community/design-proposals/backend-storage-clone-on-migration/backend-storage-clone-on-migration.md

 Pros:
 - Less code to write and maintain in KubeVirt
-- No need to duplicate backend-storage PVCs on migrations
+- No need to duplicate backend-storage PVCs on migrations and delete the correct one after migration success/failure
+- Libvirt gains a feature

 Cons:
 - Relies on third party projects adding and maintaining options to store config files into a block devices without filesystems